 Technically, Irish coffee consists of strong, hot coffee, Irish whiskey and sugar topped with whipped cream, but if you want the Irish coffee experience without scalding your mouth, try it in cold beer form from Beach Haus Brewery.
-With a hint of cocoa and mint, a pint of this brew will cap off a day of watching bagpipers and Irish step dancers, especially after the Belmar St. Patrick’s Day Parade.
+With a hint of cocoa and mint, a pint of this Jersey-brewed stout will cap off a day of watching bagpipers and Irish step dancers, especially after the Belmar St. Patrick’s Day Parade.

 Style: American Stout

 Availability: Cans and growler fills at the tap room (Atlantic Highlands)